GuJEMSAdTech/gujemsiossdk/README.md

 ## New in 3.2.0
 Version 3.2.0 includes the following updates:
-- In this version Teads has been removed, and SmartClip was added in return as it provides the opportunity to use mobile video ad.
+- In this version Teads has been removed
 - The current version includes updates for Facebook Audience Network SDK.
 The app can retrieve a facebook placement ID from the Google SDK, which is then handled by our SDK automatically.
 - We have added Pubmatic Header Bidding.
 With Pubmatic TKP it becomes possible to compare the DFP-Ad-Server with other campaigns over DFP mediation or a key-value-solution.
 - Native Ad Functionality over XML has been implemented as an interface between the iOS SDK and a publisher server to request a XML-file.
 The XML-content can be used in a native ad view, which app developers can style individually (look & feel) in their apps.